KhronosGroup/VK-GL-CTS/external/openglcts/README.md

     Legacy name for --deqp-gl-config-name
 ```

-### Android

-Once the CTS binary is built and installed on the device, a new application
-called `ES3.2 CTS`, `ES3.1 CTS`, `ES3 CTS`, or `ES2 CTS` (depending on the test
-version you built) should appear in the launcher.
-Conformance test runs can be
-done by launching the applications.
-Note that a valid ES 3.2 submission is
-sufficient to prove ES 3.1 , ES 3.0 and ES 2.0 conformance; it is not
-necessary to make separate submissions for the older APIs.
-Similarly a
-valid ES 3.1 submission is proof of ES3.0 and ES 2.0 conformance.

-Test logs will be written to `/sdcard` by default.
-The log path can be
-customized by supplying a `logdir` string extra in launch intent.
-Verbose mode
-can be enabled by supplying a `verbose` = `"true"` string extra.
-See
-the following example:

-	am start -n org.khronos.gl_cts/org.khronos.cts.ES32Activity -e logdir "/sdcard/logs" -e verbose "true"

-Conformance run configuration can be generated by supplying a `summary` = `"true"`
-string extra.
-See the following example:

-	am start -n org.khronos.gl_cts/org.khronos.cts.ES32Activity -e logdir "/sdcard/logs" -e summary "true"

-Individual tests can be launched as well by targeting
-`org.khronos.gl_cts/android.app.NativeActivity` activity.
-Command line
-arguments must be supplied in a `cmdLine` string extra.
-See following example:

-	am start -n org.khronos.gl_cts/android.app.NativeActivity -e cmdLine "cts --deqp-case=ES31-CTS.info.version --deqp-gl-config-id=1 --deqp-log-filename=/sdcard/ES31-egl-config-1.qpa --deqp-surface-width=128 --deqp-surface-height=128"

-In addition to the detailed `*.qpa` output files, the Android port of the CTS
-logs a summary of the test run, including the pass/fail status of each test.
-This summary can be viewed using the Android *logcat* utility.

-See Section [Running Subsets](#running-subsets) above for details on command
-line parameters.

 ### Understanding the Results

 At the end of a completed test run, a file called `cts-run-summary.xml` is